seL4/microkit/docs/manual.md

 **Note:** When a memory region is mapped into multiple protection domains, the attributes used for different mappings may vary.

+### Prefilling

+A *memory region* may be prefilled with data from a file at build time by specifying the file's name in the [System Description File]{#sysdesc}.

+In this case, specifying the memory region's size become optional.
+If a size isn't specified, the memory region will be sized by the length of the prefill file, rounded up to the smallest page size or the user specified page size.

 ## Channels {#channels}

 A *channel* enables two protection domains to interact using protected procedures or notifications.